sinch/docs/docs/conversation/conversation-callbacks.md

 ##### App-scoped Channel Identities

-Currently, Facebook Messenger and Viber Bot channels are using app-scoped channel identities which means contacts will have different channel identities for different apps.
+Currently, Facebook Messenger, Viber Bot and Telegram Bot channels are using app-scoped channel identities which means contacts will have different channel identities for different apps.
 For example, Facebook Messenger uses PSIDs (Page-Scoped IDs) as channel identities.
 The app_id is pointing to the app linked to the Facebook page for which this PSID is issued.

 ### Inbound Event